redhat-nfvpe/clearwater-rpm/README.md

 1. Install CentOS yourself.
 2. Use our included [Vagrant](https://www.vagrantup.com/) configuration to quickly bring up a CentOS virtual machine.
-Just change to this directory and run `vagrant up`, and then `vagrant ssh` to login.
+Just change to the `vagrant` directory and run `vagrant up`, and then `vagrant ssh` to login.
+The build script is in the `build` directory within the virtual machine.
+Note that you will need the VirtualBox Guest Additions.
+Install them automatically via a plugin:
+   `vagrant plugin install vagrant-vbguest`.
 3. On any Linux, use [mock](https://github.com/rpm-software-management/mock) to emulate CentOS in a chroot environment.
 For this, use `build-via-mock` instead of `build`.